hayatbiralem/superpeer-task/README.md

 - I love CSS and Math.
 - I've been coding CSS since 2010.
-- I also know NodeJS, PHP, Laravel, WordPress...
+- I also know NodeJS, PHP, Laravel, WordPress, bash and servers...
 In short I know back-end stuff.
 - I'm good at reeading and writing in English.
 I've been talking to Cambly teachers for two years now, so I'm good to listen and talk too.
 I am comfortable in daily conversations but I must say that my vocabulary and grammar is poor.